6 Essential Tips on How to Moisturize Low-Porosity Hair

-Are you struggling to understand why your beautiful low porosity hair always feels dry?
+Are you struggling to understand why your beautiful curls always feel dry?

 Low porosity hair means you have a closed shaft structure that forms the cuticle layer of your hair.

-It’s all about heat to keep your hair shaft open to receive hydration.
+Heat is absolutely necessary to keep your hair shaft open to receive hydration!I

 You see, keeping your low-porosity hair clean is a key component of maintaining high levels of moisture on a daily basis.

-If you’re not cleansing your beautiful hair weekly and you’re instead piling on products such as creams, butters, moisturizers, and oils, you’re creating a barrier of product build up on your hair.
+If you’re not cleansing your hair weekly, you’re instead piling on products such as creams, butters, moisturizers, and oils.
+This creates a barrier of product build-up.

-So make sure that you thoroughly cleanse your hair before applying any additional product.
+It's essential that you thoroughly shampoo and cleanse your low-porosity curls before applying any additional product.

 Deep conditioning low-porosity hair is such a remarkable way to combat dryness, keeping your curls luscious and moist all day long.